seb-mesow/lomp/doc/code_style.md

     This automatically provides the parameter `self` which refers to the 1st operand.
     This provides the parameter `other` which refers to the 2nd operand.

-No methods/functions should be defined outside of any of these three tables.
+No methods/functions should be defined outside any of these three tables.

-Data fields of an object can be accessed by any method or function definied in the module.
+Data fields of an object can be accessed by any method or function defined in the module.
-Thus datafields must not be public.
+Thus data fields must not be public.

 The **construction** of an object of a class follows the following pattern:
 ```lua